 Mashed potatoes, dressing, cranberry sauce, pumpkin pie — you might even add green bean casserole to this list.

 I offer everyone three options.
-For example, I might ask my friend K who loves to bake “Hey!
-Trying to coordinate the dishes for Friendsgiving.
+For example, I might ask my friend K who loves to bake, “Hey!
+I am trying to coordinate the dishes for Friendsgiving.
 Wondering if you want to do either dessert, rolls, or salad.
 It looks like we’ll have __ people.”

-I personally prefer to offer up three dishes to people.
-Sometimes they will ask about something else “Hey… I was actually thinking about appetizers.
+I prefer to offer up three dishes for people.
+Sometimes they will ask about something else “Hey… I was thinking about appetizers.
 Any space for those?”

 I want everyone to bring something they are excited to share.
 However, I also want to make sure that we have a well-rounded meal with all the foundational dishes.

-Once I have all the important dishes covered, I generally send the list out to everyone else to signup for whatever they would like.
+Once I have all the crucial dishes covered, I generally send the list out to everyone else to signup for whatever they would like.

-What if people ask to bring something that is already taken?
+What if people ask to bring something that is spoken for?

 See, the turkey has to come out of the oven and rest for roughly 45 minutes.
 Then you have to carve, which means that you have about one hour to reheat/cook things.

-My suggestions — Know how much space you have available and pick a temperature you will set the oven to.
+My suggestions — Know how much space you have available and pick a temperature you will set the oven too.